 Improving your page load speed is not more important than ever.
 Read this article by Brian (Backlinko) about how a website which loads faster is preferred by Google in voice searches.

 Page load speed is time is takes for contents of a page to load completely.

-Factors effecting page load speed
+Factors affecting page load speed

-As a website is hosted on a server, when your server receives request to display the web page, it sends everything related to that page to the requester.
+As a website is hosted on a server, when your server receives a request to display the web page, it sends everything related to that page to the requester.

 This brings in lots of factors into the play, like server specs, network quality, page design and in the end data to be transferred.